 The Director of the Regulation Department is John Elliot.

 Located in George's Court, Dublin, this department is responsible for monitoring compliance by practising solicitors with their statutory obligations and administering grant applications from the Compensation Fund.
-A dedicated section investigates complaints from clients, the public and the profession while the litigation section represents the Society in proceedings before the Disciplinary Tribunal and the courts.
+A dedicated section investigates complaints received up to 7 October 2019 from clients, the public and the profession, while the litigation section represents the Society in proceedings before the Disciplinary Tribunal and the courts.
 The department also administers the issue of annual practising certificates to solicitors and the closure of solicitors' practices.

 Reporting Accountant's Report & Regulations